 This example shows how to use the Vision HDL Toolbox Histogram library block to implement histogram equalization.

 The model shows how to use the Histogram library block to enhance the contrast of images by applying the histogram equalization.
-To learn more about the Histogram block, refer to the documentation.
+To learn more, refer to the docid:visionhdl_ref.bue3ny7-1 block reference page.
 There are three components in this histogram equalization example.

 - Video Partition partitions a big image into four non-overlapping small images for parallel histogram computation.